Skip to main content

-SDKs, software development kits, provide developers the code necessary to interact with an underlying system (often APIs).
-SDKs are sometimes viewed as just code libraries, but the term “kit” implies more.
-SDKs do include code libraries, but they also have relevant documentation, code examples, developer guides, additional tools (i.e. compiler, debuggers, etc) and other supplementary materials.
-SDKs won’t build your API integration for you, instead they provide building blocks to accelerate development.
+SDKs, or software development kits, provide developers with the code necessary to interact with an underlying system (often APIs).
+Viewing SDKs as just code libraries misses many vital aspects that "kit" implies.
+SDKs do include code libraries, but they also have relevant documentation, code examples, developer guides, additional tools (i.e., compiler, debuggers, etc), and other supplementary materials.
+SDKs won't build your API integration for you; instead, they provide building blocks to accelerate development.

-You can compare SDKs to a lego set with all the parts you need and step by step assembly instructions.
-This is a fair analogy, as SDKs are purpose built with the parts and supporting materials to help you complete a task.
-SDKs help developers with standard operations, so they can focus on the business logic and features unique to their application.
+You can compare SDKs to a Lego set with all the necessary parts and step-by-step assembly instructions.
+A Lego set is a fair analogy, as SDKs are purpose-built with the components and supporting materials to help you complete a task.
+SDKs help developers with standard operations so they can focus on the business logic and features unique to their applications.

 Code libraries

-Code libraries refer to pre-written code modules that are provided to developers as part of the SDK.
-These code libraries contain sets of functions, classes, and methods that can be easily integrated into a developer's application code to interact with the API.
+Code libraries refer to pre-written code modules provided to developers as part of the SDK.
+These code libraries contain functions, classes, and methods that developers can easily integrate into an application to interact with an API.

-Code libraries can be written in various programming languages and are designed to make it easier for developers to access and use the API by providing pre-built functionality.
-These libraries are typically provided as part of the SDK, which includes other resources to help developers integrate with the API.
+You can write code libraries in various programming languages and design them to make it easier for developers to access and use the API by providing pre-built functionality.
+Code libraries are the heart of your SDK, along with other resources to help developers integrate with the API.

 Using code libraries from an SDK can save developers a significant amount of time and effort compared to building everything from scratch.
-With code libraries, developers can quickly implement core functionality for interacting with the API, and then customize and extend this functionality as needed to meet their specific needs.
+With code libraries, developers can quickly implement core functionality for interacting with the API and then customize and extend this functionality to meet their specific needs.

 SDK documentation